Celebrex (Celecoxib)

 Duration

 FDA-labeled chronic-use protocol.
-Reassess need every 3-6 months.
-Pair with lifestyle interventions (weight management, resistance training, anti-inflammatory nutrition) to minimize required dose.
+Pair with exercise, weight management, physical therapy, and anti-inflammatory nutrition to minimize required dose.

 Dose